 Uneven circuit board cross-section

 One of the familiar unbalanced design issues is improper board cross-section.
 Copper deposition gets larger in some layers than the rest.
 This problem arises from the fact that the consistency of copper is not maintained over different layers.
-So at the time of assembly, some layers get thickened and others with low copper deposition remain thinner.
+At the time of assembly, some layers get thickened and others with low copper deposition remain thinner.
 When pressure is exerted on the board laterally, it gets deformed.
 To avert this, copper coverage must be symmetrical with respect to the center layer.

 Hybrid (mixed materials) stack-up

-Sometimes the design incorporates the use of mixed materials in the stack-up.
+Sometimes the design incorporates the use of mixed PCB materials in the stack-up.
 Different materials have different thermal coefficients (CTC).
 This type of hybrid construction increases the risk of warpage during reflow assembly.

 Effects of unbalanced copper distribution